kirito-kirtiraj/basic-webpack-setup/README.md

-# XT Shopping Cart Assignment

-This is the base folder for the shopping cart exercise.
-You will have all the static assets and mock server responses available in this repo.

-## Getting Started
+# Basic webpack setup with SASS, Bable and handlebars

-Clone this repo and run following command for starting the mock server:
+Clone this repo and run following command

 ```
 npm install
-npm run start
+npm run dev
 # or
 yarn install
-yarn start
+yarn dev
 ```